1.M.R OG Pre-Workout Formula Review 2026: Legit or Overhyped?

 Geranium Extract (stem & leaves)

-Plant extract with antioxidant properties.
-Evidence is limited to animal studies only — no human trials exist.
+Plant extract with antioxidant and antimicrobial properties.
+Evidence is limited to animal and lab studies only.

 In this product: Dose not disclosed